 - Round robin: Use the design thinking methodology to collaboratively build upon other team members’ ideas and co-create solutions to a problem or new product.

-Get more ideas in our list of brainstorming methods for coming up with new ideas.
+Get more ideas in our list of brainstorming techniques for coming up with new ideas.

 Once you’ve run your virtual session and filled out your template with everyone’s contributions, it’s time to translate these ideas into actions.
 However, because a virtual session lacks a physical component, it may feel easy for everyone to simply log off and forget their hard work.
 Fortunately, there are plenty of ways to prevent this.